 We have recently enhanced our recruitment initiatives to attract, employ and develop more minority candidates.
-In 2021, these efforts included establishing relationships with diverse Nashville-area community groups in preparation for future open positions and developing a protocol to ensure a diverse candidate pool is identified and interviewed for all senior open positions, director-level and above.
+In 2022, these efforts included establishing relationships with diverse Nashville-area community groups in preparation for future open positions and developing a protocol to ensure a diverse candidate pool is identified and interviewed for all senior open positions, director-level and above.
 We have also increased our presence and partnerships with local schools and universities to hire more diverse graduates at our venues and engage these graduates in career development programs.

-In 2021 we launched a management development and mentoring program for high-potential employees, with an emphasis on diverse participants.
-In addition, we intend to promote our diversity, equity and inclusion mission more prominently across our career platforms.
+In 2022 we continued a management development and mentoring program for high-potential employees, with an emphasis on diverse participants.